 A subnet whose instances can be reached from the Internet.

-An AWS feature that lets you place the authentication information in the HTTP request query string instead of in the Authorization header.
-For example: with Amazon DevPay, query string authentication enables your product to give anyone easy, URL-based access to objects in the customer's bucket.
+An AWS feature that lets you place the authentication information in the HTTP request query string instead of in the

-A URL that uniquely identifies a queue.
+A web address that uniquely identifies a queue.

-Amazon ElastiCache: The maximum number of the following items.
+Amazon ElastiCache: The maximum number of the following items:

 The number of cache clusters for each AWS account

-The number of cache nodes per Cache Cluster
+The number of cache nodes per cache cluster

-The total number of Cache Nodes per AWS account across all cache clusters created by that AWS account
+The total number of cache nodes per AWS account across all cache clusters created by that AWS account

 The entity that consists of the network systems, software, and policies that manage email delivery for a recipient.